 As a theological university, Atlantic School of Theology (AST) has a special interest in accessibility.
 The inclusion of all persons in society, and indeed in the whole created order, is a value deeply held by persons of faith.
 The Bible speaks of all human beings as made "in the image of God."
-There may be disagreement about what this means precisely, but at the very least it does mean that all persons are to be regarded with deep respect, and their dignity and personal worth should be upheld at all times.
+All persons are to be regarded with deep respect, and their dignity and personal worth should be upheld at all times.

 In light of this, AST is on a journey toward a fully accessible campus and learning experiences.
 We continue to learn about best practices, to adapt and try new pedagogies, and to update our built environment.
-It is a process of dialogue, learning, and continued improvement to how our educational community functions.
-All of this is a multi-year process, but it is undertaken with determination and good will to be as fully inclusive as possible in our life together.
+It is a process of dialogue, learning, and continuing improvement to how our educational community functions.
+This process is undertaken with determination and goodwill to be as fully inclusive as possible in our life together.